doc4d/docs/docs/ViewPro/method-list.md

 *	[`vk workbook`](constant-list.md#vk-workbook)

->*	4D View Pro areas can only be printed with the `VP PRINT` command.
+> *	4D View Pro areas can only be printed with the `VP PRINT` command.
-*	Commands from the 4D **Printing** theme are not supported by `VP PRINT`.
+> *	Commands from the 4D **Printing** language theme are not supported by `VP PRINT`.
-*	This command is intended for individual printing by the final end user.
-For automated print jobs, it is advised to export the 4D View Pro area as a PDF with the [VP EXPORT DOCUMENT](#vp-export-document) command.
+> *	This command is intended for individual printing by the final end user.
+For automated print jobs, it is advised to export the 4D View Pro area as a PDF with the [VP EXPORT DOCUMENT](#vp-export-document) method.

 #### Example